 Welcoming a new baby is always a very important time for the entire family.
 Ideally, it should make everyone even more happy and strengthen the bonds between the members of the family.
-However, siblings often need preparation to accept the newest member of the family.
+However, siblings often need time to adjust to the newest member of the family.
 Here are some tips for helping older siblings cope with the new baby.
 With the right introduction to the idea of a new baby and a little preparation, things should go very smoothly.

 Natural Resistance To A New Baby Sibling